thprfssr/danetiska.com/_posts/2025-09-28-danetian-catholic-union.md

 [Bull of Union with the Greeks](https://en.wikipedia.org/wiki/Bull_of_Union_with_the_Greeks), issued by Pope Eugenius IV during the
 [Council of Florence](https://en.wikipedia.org/wiki/Council_of_Florence)
 in 1439.
-This led to the Danetians entering into communion with Rome.
+Being under Byzantine jurisdiction, the Danetians therefore entered into communion with Rome.

-When the Greek union with Rome fell apart a few years later, the Danetian church remained loyal to Rome.
+When this union with Rome was rejected by the Greek laity a few years later, the Danetian church decided to remain loyal to Rome.
 As a result, Pope Sixtus IV issued the following decree in 1476, confirming the fidelity of the Danetians.

 ## Decretus pro Danetis